Command Options Reference

 The dynamic update feature supports three different strategies:

-: Include both stable and latest versions (for maximum compatibility testing)
+stable: Include only stable versions (recommended for production)latest: Include only the latest versions, including pre-releases (for testing cutting-edge features)both: Include both stable and latest versions (for maximum compatibility testing)

 Input Relationships and Constraints